Gary Allan: From demo to deal

 In the meantime, Allan took a job selling cars.
 He left a demo tape in the glove box of a truck purchased by a wealthy couple.
 When the couple discovered that he was the singer, they wrote him a check for $12,000.
 This independent funding allowed Allan to go to Nashville to record some of the songs that were on that early demo tape with Byron Hill as producer.
 On September 11, 1995, they worked at Javelina Studios for a couple of days on the four songs that Hill immediately showed to labels.
 Allan's recordings brought serious responses from several labels including Mercury, RCA, and Decca.
 A meeting was then held at a Nashville hotel among Hill, Allan, and friend of Allan's, who was a program director for a radio station in California.

-The meeting was to arrange two showcases in Los Angeles, California, to put Allan on stage at two of the radio station's regular nights at a local club.
-Byron arranged for staffers at the Nashville office of Decca Records to attend the first showcase held on November 1, 1995.
-Decca immediately wanted to sign Allan, and knowing that Byron was lining up other labels to see Gary, Decca asked them to cancel the second showcase.
-A rep from RCA was already booked to see the second showcase the following week, but the "bird-in-hand" deal offer was too tempting for both Byron and Gary, so they committed to the Decca offer.
-Decca staffer Mark Wright and Byron Hill co-produced Gary's first three albums for Decca beginning sessions on March 11, 1996, for Used Heart for Sale, then It Would Be You, both of which yielded top five singles, and later Smoke Rings in the Dark (which also included Tony Brown as a co-producer).
+The meeting was to arrange two showcases in Los Angeles to put Allan on stage at two of the radio station's regular nights at a local club.
+Hill arranged for staffers at the Nashville office of Decca Records to attend the first showcase held on November 1, 1995.
+Decca immediately wanted to sign Allan, and knowing that Hill was lining up other labels to see Allan, Decca asked them to cancel the second showcase.
+A rep from RCA was already booked to see the second showcase the following week, but the "bird-in-hand" deal offer was too tempting for both Allan and Hill, so they committed to the Decca offer.
+Decca staffer Mark Wright and Byron Hill co-produced Allan's first three albums for Decca beginning sessions on March 11, 1996, for Used Heart for Sale, then It Would Be You, both of which yielded top five singles, and later Smoke Rings in the Dark (which also included Tony Brown as a co-producer).
 It was during the recording of the first album that they recorded "It Must Have Been Ol' Santa Claus", as an added track to be packaged on various MCA/Decca Christmas compilations.
-Then Byron and Gary got a personal call from Harry Connick, Jr., the writer of the song, thanking them for the recording, during which he added a few of his New Orleans Jazz style "very cool man!" compliments.
+Then Allan and Hill got a personal call from Harry Connick, Jr., the writer of the song, thanking them for the recording, during which he added a few of his New Orleans Jazz style "very cool man!" compliments.
 The Christmas recording has been since released on at least four compilations.
-The merger of PolyGram, Decca, and MCA Records marked the closing of Decca and Gary was moved to MCA Records.
+The merger of PolyGram, Decca, and MCA Records marked the closing of Decca and Allan was moved to MCA Records.